Access token

-Unique ID string which specifies a LINE user account, group, or room and was used with LINE Login v1.
+Unique ID string which specifies a LINE user account, group chats, or multi-person chats and was used with LINE Login v1.
 A user ID, group ID, or room ID is used with LINE Login v2.0 or later instead of an MID.

 # Reply message

 Message that can only be sent after a user-generated event.
 The event types are listed below.
 For more information, see Sending messages.

 - User adds your LINE Official Account as a friend